Frequently Asked Questions

 If you have specific questions, please contact us directly.
 A representative from Trials will get back to you shortly.

 Trials is the product of a unique partnership among Harvard Law School, NYU School of Law, and the Advantage Testing Foundation.
-It is a residential summer scholarship program for students of racial, ethnic, and socioeconomic backgrounds that are currently underrepresented at the nation’s leading law schools.
+It is a residential summer scholarship program for students who are currently underrepresented at the nation’s leading law schools.
 Our aim is to help talented students of modest means gain admission to these schools by providing intensive LSAT preparation and a broad-based exposure to diverse aspects of the legal profession.

 In terms of diversity, the law continues to lag other prestigious and highly skilled professions such as medicine and higher education.
-Homogeneity in the legal profession mirrors a lack of diversity in the nation’s leading law schools—despite their best efforts, admissions departments still struggle to enroll a vibrant student body that represents an expansive range of racial, ethnic, and socioeconomic backgrounds.
+Homogeneity in the legal profession mirrors a lack of diversity in the nation’s leading law schools—despite their best efforts, admissions departments still struggle to enroll a vibrant student body that represents an expansive range of backgrounds.

 The instructional component of the Trials program consists of rigorous preparation for the LSAT including: (1) a step-by-step analysis of every question type on the test, and (2) an intensive testing regimen in which students refine their skills on actual LSATs administered under simulated test conditions.
 Students will also attend lectures on diverse aspects of the legal education and profession, from getting into law school to understanding various practices and specialties of the law.